Sigmanic/Strategies-X/README.md

 Although I considered this as a hobby project, I spent a lot of time making this project work.
 Also, it took me more than 6 months to release this project due to the loss of motivation and studying to prepare for university.
 With lots **(IF NOT ALL)** things that have been changed, added, or remade compared to the original one, I decided to rename this project to **"Strategies X"**.

+This Project has been stopped development after 2025 TDS Banwave Incident and I'm also focusing on my career now.

 ## Goals
 :white_check_mark:  Support all current strats (even premium strats).
 :hammer_and_wrench: Support Multiplayer.